Earthworm: Respiration

 Earthworms have no special respiratory organs.
 Gases are exchanged through the moist skin and capillaries, where the oxygen is picked up by the haemoglobin dissolved in the blood plasma and carbon dioxide is released.
-Water, as well as salts, can also be moved through the skin by active transport.

 Life and physiology

 At birth, earthworms emerge small but fully formed, lacking only their sex structures which develop in about 60 to 90 days.
 They attain full size in about one year.
-Scientists predict that the average lifespan under field conditions is four to eight years, while most garden varieties live only one to two years.
+Scientists predict that the potential lifespan under field conditions is four to eight years, while the actual lifespan is probably no more than a few months because of intense predation and environmental hazards.